China legal and accounting and tax considerations in 2023

 - VAT returns must be filed monthly and submitted before the 15th day of the following month;

-- All enterprises must file their tax returns with the local authorities within 15 days of the end of each quarter, while annual tax returns and settlement must be submitted within 5 months from the end of the tax year.
+- All enterprises must file their interim tax returns with the local authorities within 15 days of the end of each quarter, while annual tax returns must be submitted within 5 months from the end of the tax year.
 They must be filed in the Chinese language, or in both the Chinese and foreign language;

 Miscellaneous tax matters

-- China has signed 97 double taxation avoidance treaties with countries around the world, including i) Germany, ii) United States iii) Russia, and iv) Singapore;
+- China has signed 97 double taxation avoidance treaties with countries around the world, including i) Germany, ii) United States, iii) Russia, iv) India and v) Singapore;

 Healy Consultants’ Services

-- Healy Consultants Compliance Department assists our Clients to efficiently and completely discharge the annual accounting and auditing obligations of their China company through the following: i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budgets, and sensitivity analysis to better manage financial obligations and ease the process of reporting to the China accounting authorities.
+- Healy Consultants Compliance Department assists our Clients to efficiently and completely discharge the annual accounting and auditing obligations of their company in China through the following: i) documenting and implementing accounting procedures, ii) implementing financial accounting software, iii) preparation of financial accounting records and iv) preparing forecasts, budgets, and sensitivity analysis to better manage financial obligations and ease the process of reporting to the China accounting authorities.

 Legal and compliance

-- Before China company incorporation, a lease agreement for office premises must be pre-approved by local government and municipal authorities;
+- Before company incorporation in China, a lease agreement for office premises must be pre-approved by local government and municipal authorities;

 - Although there is no minimum paid up capital requirement for a LLC in China, Healy Consultants recommends paid-up capital of US$15,000 and US$140,000 depending on the industry and the province of registration;